Part 3: How will cannabis legalization affect your business?

 Address Workplace Hazards:

-The Ontario Government’s main website on Cannabis Legalization.
+The Ontario Government’s leading website on Cannabis Legalization.
 Learn about the updates to the Occupational Health and Safety Act.

 Review sample HR Policies that impact Occupational Health and Safety.

-Report on the projected impact to the workplace and areas of concern for employers to address in their HR policies.
+Report on the projected impact on the workplace and areas of concern for employers to address in their HR policies.